arangodb/docs/3.10/analyzers.md

-While most of the Analyzer functionality is geared towards text processing, there is no restriction to strings as input data type when using them through Views – your documents could have attributes of any data type after all.
+While most of the Analyzer functionality is geared towards text processing, there is no restriction to strings as input data type when using them through Views or inverted indexes – your documents may have attributes of any data type after all.

-Strings are processed according to the Analyzer, whereas other primitive data types (`null`, `true`, `false`, numbers) are added to the index unchanged.
+Strings are processed according to the Analyzer, whereas other primitive data types (`null`, `true`, `false`, numbers) are generally left unchanged.
+Exceptions are Analyzers that specifically work with other data types, like geo-spatial or query-based Analyzers.

-The elements of arrays are unpacked, processed and indexed individually, regardless of the level of nesting.
-That is, strings are processed by the configured Analyzer(s) and other primitive values are indexed as-is.
+The elements of arrays are processed individually, regardless of the level of nesting, if you use Analyzers stand-alone.
+That is, strings are processed by the configured Analyzer(s) and other primitive values are returned as-is.

-Objects, including any nested objects, are indexed as sub-attributes.
+This also applies if you use Analyzers in `arangosearch` Views, or in `search-alias` Views with inverted indexes that have the `searchField` option enabled.
+The array elements are unpacked, processed, and indexed individually.

+If you use inverted indexes with the `searchField` option disabled, optionally through `search-alias` Views, array elements are not unpacked by default.
+Most Analyzers do not accept arrays as input in this context.
+You can unpack one array level and let the configured Analyzer process the individual elements by using `[*]` as a suffix for a field in the index definition.
+Primitive values other than strings are indexed as-is.

+Analyzers can not process objects as a whole.
+However, you can work with individual object attributes.
+You can use inverted indexes and Views to index specific object attributes or sub-attributes, or index all sub-attributes with the `includeAllFields` option enabled.
+Each non-object value is handled as described above.
+Sub-objects in arrays can be indexed, too (with limitations).
-This applies to sub-objects as well as objects in arrays.
-Only primitive values are added to the index, arrays and objects can not be searched for.
+However, only primitive values are added to the index.
+Arrays and objects can not be searched for as a whole.

 Also see:
 - [`SEARCH` operation](aql/operations-search.html) on how to query indexed